 This is the prime spot to shoot full pictures that contain delectable details at every range.
 Here, you can capture New Yorkers and tourists walking the promenade or lounging on benches, the length of the beautiful Brooklyn Bridge, and the lower Manhattan skyline, all in one frame!

 Remember to use your imagination, have fun, and feel free to experiment however you like when you’re out shooting.
-If you’ve discovered other great photography spots in NYC, please share them with us on the Wingate, Russotti, Shapiro & Halperin, LLP Facebook page.
+If you’ve discovered other great photography spots in NYC, please share them with us on the Wingate, Russotti, Shapiro, Moses & Halperin, LLP Facebook page.